 Speaking of micro influencers, we see this trend going even further as “find your niche!” gets taken to a new level.
 With social media at this level of market penetration with billions of daily users, it’s no longer enough for creators to carve out their one corner of the internet—it’s more like a corner within a corner within a corner.

 That is to say, niches are more hyper-specific than ever before.
 Where “personal style” was the only Insta-bio descriptor needed in the 2010s and “midsize style” was enough even a few years ago, descriptors like “30-something midsize corporate girl style” are becoming the norm.

 And this is great news for brands.
 Your brand has very specific persona profiles (and you do have those, right?) that it wants to attract and partnering with hyper-niche content creators that match those personas is an excellent strategy to reach those audiences and see a higher ROI from your influencer marketing spends.

 Influencer marketing has transformed because of platforms like TikTok, Snapchat, and Instagram.
 While promotional posts of years past would feature still images of a product they vouched for, now it’s hard to get excited about anything that doesn’t move.

-As audiences shift to consuming more dynamic content on social media, we predict that influencer marketing will trend toward more creative storytelling—beyond the constraints of just a single post.
+As audiences continue to shift towards consuming more dynamic video content on social media, we predict that influencer marketing will trend toward more creative storytelling—beyond the constraints of just a single post.
 Brands also know that videos featuring their product or service in the wild tend to paint a better picture anyway.

 This shift is happening already on TikTok, Snapchat, and Instagram.
-We expect this will only continue to expand.
-(Think influencer Zoom calls or sponsored Patreons.)
+We expect this will only continue to expand as these platforms continue to invest in mediums like live streaming.